FAA Aviation Medical Examinations

 Please note we do not offer BasicMed examinations, please contact your primary care physician for any BasicMed questions.
 We will continue to provide examinations for all FAA medical classes.

-We are pleased to announce to our Columbus based airman and ATC specialists that Senior AME Dr. Michael Stretanski will performing aviation medical examinations at the office located at John Glenn International Airport in the LANE Aviation FBO Suite #227.
+We are not currently accepting new HIMS cases.
+Senior AME Dr. Michael Stretanski will performing aviation medical examinations at the office located at John Glenn International Airport in the LANE Aviation FBO Suite #227.

 If you have difficulty finding a time that works for at the Ashland, Kent or Lorain offices please call 419.908.5389